 What will I learn?

-The MSc in Digital Innovation addresses technology-centric transformation in business and society.
-The careful balance of theory and practice within the course prepares graduates to enter the world of digital innovation and for current professionals to progress further in their career.
+The MSc in Digital Innovation offers a careful balance of theory and practice to prepare graduates to enter the world of digital innovation and for current professionals to progress further in their career.
 The programme offers:

-Leadership skills regarding strategic IT application for digital innovation and business skills such as process redesign, change management, global sourcing and process modelling
+Leadership skills regarding IT application for digital innovation and business skills such as process redesign, change management, cybersecurity, global sourcing and process modelling.

-The capacity to create and critically assess the business case for ICT deployment
+The capacity to create and critically assess the business case for IT deployment.

 How will I benefit?